SaktiXaf/SaktiXaf/README.md

 > "Whatever you do, work at it with all your heart, as working for the Lord."
 > — Colossians 3:23
+> "He heals the brokenhearted and binds up their wounds"
+> _ Mazmur 147:3

 ---